Edmund shoulders burden of facing Djokovic

 Edmund enjoyed his first win on Centre Court on Thursday when he saw off American qualifier Bradley Klahn.
 His run to the third round this year is his best at the tournament having lost in the first round for five successive years until 2017.

-This year has been a breakthrough season from a shock run to the Australian Open semi-finals through to beating Murray in Eastbourne on the eve of Wimbledon.—AFP
+This year has been a breakthrough season from a shock run to the Australian Open semi-finals through to beating Murray in Eastbourne on the eve of Wimbledon.

 LONDON: When Andy Murray was ending Britain’s 76-year wait for a Grand Slam champion at the US Open in 2012, a teenage Kyle Edmund was recovering from a morale-sapping loss at a third-tier event in Canada, earning the princely sum of $200 in the process.